 FAQ

-- Are fried donuts and baked donut recipes interchangeable?
-NO, So fried donut recipes usually use yeast instead of baking powder to rise... since they are being cooked in oil.
-So No you can not use this recipe to make fried donuts.
+No. So fried donut recipes usually use yeast instead of baking powder to rise since they are being cooked in oil.
+So no you can not use this recipe to make fried donuts.

-4. What kind of Donut Pan should I use?
 I use a non stick donut pan.
 This is best to prevent your donuts from sticking and burning!
-If you only have a non stick donut pan i would prep them by rubbing on some butter and sprinkling on some flour.
+If you only have a regular donut pan I would prep them by rubbing on some butter and sprinkling on some flour to prevent your donuts from sticking!

-These Pumpkin Donuts are best eaten fresh out of the Oven, So I recommend making the batter and if you don't think you will eat all 20 in a day or two.... then I like to refrigerate half the batter and bake the second half a few days later.
+These healthy pumpkin donuts are best eaten fresh out of the oven, so I recommend making the batter and if you don't think you will eat all of them in a day or two, then I like to refrigerate half the batter and bake the second half a few days later.
 You can also freeze the batter in a freezer bag for up to a month.
 Defrost it and bake like normal.

 Lastly, if you try out this recipe, be sure to leave a comment/rating on how it turned out.
 I love hearing from you guys and will try my best to reply to every comment!
 And don’t forget to tag me on Instagram!